 - PROMOTE: Every film completed is screened in a real movie theater in downtown Philadelphia.
 The top films may screen dozens of times at partner events and festivals around the country.
-Project Twenty1 acts as a non-exclusive agent for our community of filmmakers, using our resources and connections to find our artists more screenings and exposure possibilities than they can find anywhere else.
-At the same time, our filmmakers retain 100% ownership of their films forever, so they can explore every option available to them.
+Project Twenty1 acts as a FREE non-exclusive agent for our community of filmmakers, finding our artists more exposure possibilities than they can find anywhere else.
+At the same time, our filmmakers retain 100% ownership of their films forever.

 - INSPIRE: We provide all 21-Day filmmakers with a Secret Element to jump-start their creativity and a reason to create new works.

-- CONNECT: Between Project Twenty1′s social media network of nearly 10,000 artists, and our in-person events like the Launch Event, Drop Event, and 21-Day screenings at the Philadelphia Film & Animation Festival, we provide ample resources for filmmakers to build a cast and crew, meet their future investors, and make the connections they need to turn their hobbies into careers.
+- CONNECT: Between Project Twenty1’s social media network of over 10,000 artists, and our in-person events like the Launch Event, Drop Event, and 21-Day screenings at the Philadelphia Film & Animation Festival, we provide ample resources for filmmakers to build a creative team, meet their future investors, and make the connections they need to advance their careers.

 Above all, the 21-Day Competition is an educational tool.
 Ask any filmmaker: the best way to learn how to make a film is to go out and do it.
-Most are just impeded by the question: “Why?” and feel that without the above, there is no purpose in working on artistic projects.
-Many of our 21-Day filmmakers create their first-ever projects with us, and others are professionals looking to challenge themselves with some new guidelines and the adrenaline rush that comes with friendly competition.
-Every one that returns invariably makes a better film the next year.
+Most are just impeded by the question: “Why?”
+Without access to an audience, many feel there is no purpose in doing creative work.
+Many of our 21-Day filmmakers create their first-ever projects with us.
+Others are emerging professionals looking to challenge themselves with some friendly competition.

-21-Day alumni have gone on to acquire agents, receive news coverage, screen at dozens of high-profile festivals nationwide, and even find funding for their next projects.
+21-Day alumni have gone on to acquire agents, win awards, and even find funding for their next projects.
 The 21-Day Filmmaking Competition has successfully launched careers for media artists all around the country.